 |

+We all, with our hearts in mouths, turned immediately to look at Rory, worried that he would be cowering in fear or crying inconsolably after the explosion.
+Instead he was clapping excitedly.
 The Knights returned on horseback.
 Adorned with brightly coloured tunics the blue of France had our favour, the obligatory Green for Ireland, and Red for Russia, and for some strange reason purple Norway and yellow Spain were also represented.
 I hadn't realised before that they were renowned for their jousting! |

 |